SpencerLabAQ/spencerlabaq.github.io/content/projects/2023-RECHARGE-Postdoc/index.md

 The position is (renewable) fixed-term for one year starting March 1st, 2024.

-Expressions of interest have to be manifested within January 14th, 2024, as specified here below.
+Expressions of interest have to be manifested by January 14th, 2024, as specified here below.

 The salary will be €32.600,00 per year before taxes (for an approximate monthly net income of €2000).